bmcgonag/subspace_install_script/README.md

+# This is deprecated.
+Subspace generally no longer appears to work properly in many cases.

-# Subspace / Wireguard BASH Installation Script
+### Subspace / Wireguard BASH Installation Script

 This script is made to install wireguard, docker, and the subspace docker image / container onto a Ubuntu 18.04 or later server.